How To Take Screenshot of Current Tab in Google Chrome

 This Screenshot extension doesn’t require any critical permission like access to your browsing history or private data.
 It is extremely privacy friendly, light-weight and to-the-point.

 If you prefer to edit screenshots in any third-party image editor like Photoshop, Snagit etc. – this extension would simplify your workflow.
-Hit the Alt + P, which captures and saves the screenshot in a second.
-Now click on its icon on Chrome’s download bar (the gray shelf at the bottom) and open it with your favorite image editor.
+Hit the Alt + P keyboard command, which captures and saves the screenshot in a second.
+Now click on the downloaded screenshot file on Chrome’s download bar (the gray shelf at the bottom), and open it with your favorite image editor.

 Have any feedback or suggestion?
 Leave a comment below, or email us at email@example.com.
 Check out our other extensions and apps.